gitter-badger/expadv-wiki/en/GLOSSARY.md

 # <i class="fa fa-sort-alpha-asc"></i> Glossary

-Any abbreviations and complicated termins - all these is here.
+Any abbreviations and complicated termins - all these are here.

 ---